-It's 1995 and a wiry looking engineer in need of a haircut is working at a tech services company in the Channel Islands.
-The island is Jersey (you can the French coastline on a clear day) and he's over here for a week or two for training from his nearby home of Guernsey.
+It's 1995, and a wiry-looking engineer in need of a haircut is working at a tech services company in the Channel Islands.
+The island is Jersey (you can see the French coastline on a clear day), and he's over here for a week or two for training from his nearby Guernsey home.

 This company does everything from IBM AS/400 maintenance to custom PC software development - the developer involved was brought in and trained to work on a banking package on those AS/400s but has ended up on the PC development side through a series of improbable events.